AdobeDocs/commerce-merchant-services.en/help/express-checkout/checkout-flow.md

 An existing user can select existing details when user places an order with the [!DNL Express Checkout] for a faster checkout experience.

-When a shopper enters an email address into checkout, the [!DNL Express Checkout] validates it to find an existing Bolt account.
+When a shopper enters an email address into checkout, the [!DNL Express Checkout] validates it to find an existing [!DNL Bolt] account.

-### Registered Bolt account with an Adobe Commerce user
+### Registered [!DNL Bolt] account with an Adobe Commerce user

-If a Bolt account is found, shoppers continue with their default out-of-the-box Adobe Commerce checkout and shopper provides all necessary details and then places order:
+If a [!DNL Bolt] account is found, shoppers continue with their default out-of-the-box Adobe Commerce checkout and shopper provides all necessary details and then places order:

 - Shipping and billing information
 - Shipping method